-A chilly trek up St. Patrick's mountain
+A chilly trek up the mountain of St. Patrick

 A pilgrimage: That’s how I ended up sitting on the side of Ireland’s holy mountain, waiting for my husband and two kids to emerge from the clouds shrouding the ferociously windy summit, with darkness setting in.